 Under Italian law, employment contracts can be expressed or implied, either orally or in writing; however, it is common practice to provide employees with a written document outlining the main terms of the contract.
 This agreement should spell out everything from compensation to benefits to termination terms.
 If you mention a CBA in the employment contract, you must abide by all of its rules.
 You should always state any salary or bonus amounts in euros.

-Italy Employment Compliance
+Italy Employment Laws

 Both employers and employees need to follow certain steps to stay compliant.
 For example, employees need to give employers specific personal data before their first day.
 Employers must also report the employment contract terms to the Insurance Institute, Labor Agency, and social security office prior to the employee’s start date.
 Any lapse in providing this information by the deadlines can lead to hefty fines.